 Stir in oats and nuts.
 Spread evenly into the prepared pan.

 Bake for 1 minute.
-Remove pan from oven and quickly run a knife through the batter to create a “marble” look.
-(If you like, sprinkle chocolate morsels over the top before marbling so they melt as you swirl.)
+Remove from oven and quickly run a knife through the batter to create a marbled look.

-Return to oven and bake 12–14 minutes.
-Cool, then cut into squares.
+Return to oven and bake 12–14 minutes more.
+Cool completely, then cut into squares.

 Pineapple Squares